 If we invest in our kids early, well before kindergarten, we can change this gloomy reality.
 Several long-term evaluations show that children who attend high-quality preschools are better prepared to enter kindergarten and learn.
 They have better high-school and college graduation rates.
 They have much lower levels of criminal behavior.
 They are healthier.
 And, they do better economically as adults.

-This extensive and persuasive evidence, recently presented to City Council by Rutgers professor Steve Barnett and many other experts, leads to one conclusion: It is time for Seattle to make voluntary, high-quality preschool available and affordable to all of our 3- and 4-year-old children.
-It’s the right thing to do for today’s children and for future generations.
+This extensive and persuasive evidence from prominent experts, including the presentation to City Council in June 2013 by Dr. Steven Barnett of the National Institute of Early Education Research, leads to one conclusion: It is time for Seattle to make voluntary, high-quality preschool available and affordable to our 3- and 4-year-old children.
+It's the right thing to do for today's children and for future generations.

 The Seattle Times said, “Preschool for all of Seattle's 3-and 4-year-olds is one of most promising ideas to emerge from the Seattle City Council.”
 Download and read one of the letters sent to City Council from a Seattle kindergarten teacher.